- Best corner TV mount

 The Mount-It!
 M1-372 is by far one of the longest, measuring 40 inches.

-This tv mount for the corner lets you extend far out, meaning you’ll have a good view of the screen if you’re on the opposite corner of the room.
+This TV mount for the corner lets you extend far out, meaning you’ll have a good view of the screen if you’re in the opposite corner of the room.

 This corner mount TV bracket is also equipped with a wide swivel of up to 180 degrees.
-For instance, if the sun is glaring, you can swivel the TV in the other direction.
+For instance, if the sun is glaring, you can swivel it in the other direction.

-I like that this has pretty solid strength holding up to 110 pounds of TV and fits TV screens all the way – up to 80 inches wide!
+I like that this has pretty solid strength holding up to 110 pounds of weight and fits screens all the way – up to 80 inches wide!

 - Offers three swivel pivot points of up to 180 degrees.

-- Two joint support along with mounting plate stability and holds up to 110 lbs.
+- Two joint supports along with mounting plate stability and holds up to 110 lbs.

 - Missing a template for mounting screws.